Travelin’ Bulldogs, We’ve got Your Hacks To Beat Jet Lag!

 Caffeine can impact your body (no matter how hard you try to convince yourself otherwise).
 Don’t indulge in caffeinated drinks after mid-afternoon.
 You need all factors on your side when it’s time to stick to your usual bedtime in a new time zone.

 It’s also key to stay hydrated when you’re traveling.
-Jet lag can make you feel unwell — and dehydration will only make it worse.
+You can feel unwell when you have jet lag— and dehydration will only make it worse.
 Drink plenty of water to keep your body in good health to effectively combat jet lag.

 You should also keep to your normal meal schedule.
 If you eat four or five small meals throughout the day at home, keep doing that.
 If you have a snack two hours before bed, don’t skip it when you travel.
 If you focus on clean eating at home, don’t go too crazy when you’re traveling.
 It’s all about consistency!
 This will help your body stick to its routine and keep it functioning normally and at its best.